HVLepage/cavep-unah/pages/publications.md

 Our journal publications will be listed here as they are published.

 ## Project reports

-Project reports can be found here once the project advances.
+Project reports can be found here as the project advances.

+## Publications

+The most relevant publications that we have refererd to will be listed here as they are referred to.